NFL and Kaepernick still at odds on failed workout

 Kaepernick’s camp said the NFL gave him only two hours to accept an invitation four days ahead of the workout.
 His side questioned the timing, purpose and motivation behind a take-it-or-leave-it offer presented in Week 11.
 They believe the NFL cared more about creating the impression it wanted to give Kaepernick a chance for a new job than actually giving him a legitimate opportunity.

 The NFL said it was Commissioner Roger Goodell’s idea to give Kaepernick a platform for an unprecedented workout.
 The league, which hasn’t arranged tryouts for other free agents, said Goodell felt it was right to give the exiled QB the chance to showcase his skills.
 Teams were expressing interest in knowing whether Kaepernick was serious about playing.
 Kaepernick posted on social media that he was working out five days a week and ready to play again.
 Goodell spoke to other league officials and people outside the organization and decided an open tryout would give teams an opportunity to see for themselves.
-News reports said Jay-Z, who is in a partnership with the NFL, was involved in the conversations, but the league wouldn’t confirm his involvement.
+Jay-Z, who is in a partnership with the NFL, was involved in the conversations.
+Goodell also spoke to Dr. Harry Edwards, a civil rights activist.

 SATURDAY INSTEAD OF TUESDAY